junxit/us-congress-bills-113/bill.md

 - **(7)** by adding at the end the following new subsection:
   > - **(b)** *Report on young adults and transitioning youth*
-  >   - **(1)** *In general* Not later than 2 years after the date of enactment of the Autism CARES Act of 2014, the Secretary, in coordination with the Secretary of Education and in collaboration with the Secretary of Transportation, the Secretary of Labor, the Secretary of Housing and Urban Development, and the Attorney General, shall prepare and submit to the Committee on Health, Education, Labor, and Pensions of the Senate and the Committee on Energy and Commerce of the House of Representatives, a report concerning young adults with autism spectrum disorder and the challenges related to the transition from existing school-based services to those services available during adulthood.
+  >   - **(1)** *In general* Not later than 2 years after the date of enactment of the Autism CARES Act of 2014, the Secretary of Health and Human Services, in coordination with the Secretary of Education and in collaboration with the Secretary of Transportation, the Secretary of Labor, the Secretary of Housing and Urban Development, and the Attorney General, shall prepare and submit to the Committee on Health, Education, Labor, and Pensions of the Senate and the Committee on Energy and Commerce of the House of Representatives, a report concerning young adults with autism spectrum disorder and the challenges related to the transition from existing school-based services to those services available during adulthood.
   >   - **(2)** *Contents* The report submitted under paragraph (1) shall contain—
   >     - **(A)** demographic characteristics of youth transitioning from school-based to community-based supports;
   >     - **(B)** an overview of policies and programs relevant to young adults with autism spectrum disorder relating to post-secondary school transitional services, including an identification of existing Federal laws, regulations, policies, research, and programs;